expressjs/expressjs.com/4x/en/api/req-xhr.md

-This property is `true` if the request was issued with the "X-Requested-With" header field set to "XMLHttpRequest" (indicating that the request was issued by a client library such as jQuery).
+A Boolean value that is `true` if the request's "X-Requested-With" header field is "XMLHttpRequest", indicating that the request was issued by a client library such as jQuery.

 ```js
 req.xhr